 White identity politics scores another win

-Our identities — and how we perceive the identities of others — has helped to inform, define and construct human politics for thousands of years.
+Our identities — and how we perceive the identities of others — have helped to inform, define and construct human politics for thousands of years.
 In its modern American form, “identity politics” is essentially the belief “that the most profound and potentially most radical politics come directly out of our own identity.”
 Identity politics is controversial in the U.S. today, with various factions across the political spectrum either supporting or condemning it.

 Watch the above video as Straight Arrow News contributor Ruben Navarrette traces the roots of U.S. identity politics from America’s founding to the present day, then argues that Donald Trump has once again reaped the benefits of U.S. white national identity politics — this time with a Latino twist.